DeakeyTan/openwrt/README_EN.md

 6. Run `make -j1 V=s` (integer following -j is the thread count, single-thread is recommended for the first build) to start building your firmware.

-This source code is promised to be compiled successfully.

-You can use this source code freely, but please link this GitHub repository when redistributing.
-Thank you for your cooperation!
 =

 Rebuild: